SpongeBob SquarePants (character)

-SpongeBob is often seen hanging around with his best friend, starfish Patrick Star, one of his neighbors.
-SpongeBob lives in a submerged pineapple with his pet snail, Gary.
-His unlimited optimistic cheer often leads him to perceive the outcome of numerous endeavors and the personalities of those around him as happier than they really are.
-He believes, for instance, that Squidward Tentacles enjoys his company even though he clearly harbors an intense dislike for him (though they have been shown to get along on rare occasions).
-SpongeBob's greatest goal in life is to obtain his driver's license from Mrs. Puff's boating school, but he often panics and crashes when driving a boat.

-Character
+Development

 Conception

 Stephen Hillenburg first became fascinated with the ocean as a child.
-He began developing his artistic abilities at a young age.
+At a young age, he began developing his artistic abilities.
 During college, he studied marine biology and minored in art.
 He planned to return to graduate school and eventually to pursue a master's degree in art.
 After graduating in 1984 from Humboldt State University, he joined the Ocean Institute, an organization in Dana Point, California, dedicated to educating the public about marine science and maritime history.
 While he was there, he had the initial idea that would lead to the creation of SpongeBob SquarePants—a comic book titled The Intertidal Zone.
 The host of the comic was "Bob the Sponge" who, unlike SpongeBob, resembled an actual sea sponge.
 In 1987, Hillenburg left the institute to pursue an animation career.

 A few years after studying experimental animation at the California Institute of the Arts, Hillenburg met Joe Murray, the creator of Rocko's Modern Life, at an animation festival, and was offered a job as a director of the series.
 While working on the series, Hillenburg met writer Martin Olson, who saw his previous comic The Intertidal Zone.
 Olson liked the idea and suggested Hillenburg create a series of marine animals, which spurred his decision to create SpongeBob SquarePants.
-Hillenburg did not think of making a series based on The Intertidal Zone at the time, later telling Thomas F. Wilson in an interview, "a show ...
-I hadn't even thought about making a show ... and it wasn't my show".
+Hillenburg did not think of making a series based on The Intertidal Zone at the time, later telling Thomas F. Wilson in an interview, "a show...
+I hadn't even thought about making a show... and it wasn't my show".
 Hillenburg later claimed it was "the inspiration for the show".

 Rocko's Modern Life ended in 1996.
 Shortly afterwards, Hillenburg began working on SpongeBob SquarePants.
 He began drawing and took some of the show's characters from his comic—like starfish, crab, and sponge.
 At the time, Hillenburg knew that "everybody was doing buddy shows"—like The Ren & Stimpy Show.
-He stated, "I can't do a buddy show," so he decided to do a "one character" show instead.
-He conceived a sponge as the title character because he liked its "versatility ... as an animal."
+He stated, "I can't do a buddy show", so he decided to do a "one character" show instead.
+He conceived a sponge as the title character because he liked its "versatility... as an animal".
 Hillenburg derived the character's name from Bob the Sponge, the host of his comic strip The Intertidal Zone, after changing it from SpongeBoy because of trademark issues.